sassoftware/viya4-iac-azure/docs/CONFIG-VARS.md

 | client_secret | your client secret when using a Service Principal| string | "" |
 | use_msi | use the Managed Identity of your Azure VM | bool | false |

-NOTE: `subscription_id` and `tenant_id` are always required. `client_id` and `client_secret` are required when using a Service Principal. `use_msi=true` is required when using an Azure VM Managed Identitty.
+**NOTE:** Values for `subscription_id` and `tenant_id` are always required. `client_id` and `client_secret` are required when using a Service Principal. `use_msi=true` is required when using an Azure VM Managed Identitty.

-For recommendation on how to set these variables in your environment, see [Authenticating Terraform to access Azure](./user/TerraformAzureAuthentication.md).
+For recommendations on how to set these variables in your environment, see [Authenticating Terraform to Access Azure](./user/TerraformAzureAuthentication.md).

 ## Admin Access

-By default, the API of the Azure resources that are being created are only accessible through authenticated Azure clients (e.g. the Azure Portal, the `az` CLI, the Azure Shell, etc.)
+By default, the API of the Azure resources that are being created is only accessible through authenticated Azure clients (such as the Azure Portal, the `az` CLI, the Azure Shell, etc.).
-To allow access for other administrative client applications (for example `kubectl`, `psql`, etc.), you want to open up the Azure firewall to allow access from your source IPs.
+To allow access for other administrative client applications (for example `kubectl`, `psql`, etc.), you must open the Azure firewall to allow access from your source
+IP addresses.
-To do this, specify ranges of IP in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).
+To do this, specify ranges of IP addresses in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).
 Contact your Network System Administrator to find the public CIDR range of your network.

 You can use `default_public_access_cidrs` to set a default range for all created resources.
 To set different ranges for other resources, define the appropriate variable.
 Use and empty list `[]` to disallow access explicitly.